The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Quotient of a hyper-K ahler manifold by -trivial automorphisms

 \begin{lemma} Let $(X, \sigma)$ be a compact symplectic variety and $f : X' \to X$ a finite quasi-\'etale morphism.
 Then $(X', f^* \sigma)$ is a compact symplectic variety. \end{lemma} \begin{proof} By \cite[Prop 5.20]{kol-mori} or \cite[Rmk 3.4]{greb-keb-pet16}, $X'$ is Gorenstein and canonical.
 Therefore, it has rational singularities by \cite[Cor 5.24]{kol-mori}.
 Now $f^* \sigma \in H^0 (X', \Omega_{X'}^{[2]})$ is a symplectic form in codimension $1$ as $f$ is \'etale in codimension $1$.
 The claim follows. \end{proof}

 \begin{proof} [Proof of \Cref{prop:appendix 1}: Part 2] We prove the second item here.
 As a finite quotient of a smooth variety $X$, the space $\bar X$ is certainly $\QQ$-factorial and has quotient singularities.
-If the additional assumption on the fixed loci holds, then $\codim X_{\operatorname{sing}} \ge 4$ and it becomes Namikawa symplectic.
+Fix a point $x \in X$ and let $\bar x = p(x)$.
+According to the Chevalley–Shephard–Todd theorem, the quotient $\bar X$ is smooth at $\bar x$ if and only if the stabilizer group $G_x$ acting on the tangent space $T_x X$ is generated by pseudoreflections (i.e., linear automorphisms on $T_x X$ with codimension $1$ fixed loci).
+If $x \in X$ has a nontrivial stabilizer $G_x$, any nontrivial automorphism $f \in G_x$ is symplectic so has codimension $\ge 2$ fixed locus.
+This means $G_x$ cannot be generated by pseudoreflections.
+Therefore, $\bar X$ is singular at $\bar x$.
+If we further assume $\codim X^f \ge 4$ for all nontrivial $f \in G$, then $\codim \bar X_{\operatorname{sing}} \ge 4$ and $\bar X$ becomes Namikawa symplectic.

 To prove $\bar X$ is irreducible symplectic, we follow the argument of Matsushita \cite[Lem 2.2]{mat15}.
 Let $f : \bar Y \to \bar X$ be an arbitrary finite quasi-\'etale morphism.
 Consider the diagram